Updated January 23, 2019

 Description: When dealing with challenging volunteer behavior, we often hear the phase “putting out fires”.
 This webinar, presented by University of Minnesota Educators, focuses on the Firefighter Approach of prevention, early detection and rapid response to deal with negative volunteer behavior issues.
 An organizational fire hazard checkup is shared along with the critical role of early detection, intervention and techniques to handle “hot situations” without getting burned.
 In this webinar we instructors shared prevention techniques; specifically, conduct policies and other volunteer systems structures that help prevent fires.
 Guest speakers from MU Extension shared perspective on their respective “fire season”.
 Instructors discussed the necessity of a rapid response and the risks involved with letting inappropriate volunteer behavior burn out of control.
 The rapid response also highlighted “crucial conversations” with volunteers to effectively put out fires and limit water and smoke damage to the rest of the program.
 Listen to this 1.5 hour webinar as you plan practical ways you can address challenging volunteer behaviors.

-Title: Achieving the Extension Mission through Volunteers online course (PDF), website and YouTube video
+Title: Achieving the Extension Mission through Volunteers Online Course.
+For an course overview, visit YouTube video.

 Format: Cohort-based, online six-week course with three webinars